GValiente/Q3DObserver/README.md

 Q3DObserver provides some of the typical 3D viewer functionalities, such as an orbit camera which can be rotated, scaled and translated using the mouse.
 Based on the Qt toolkit, it compiles on any architecture (Unix-Linux, Mac, Windows).
 Q3DObserver does not display 3D scenes in various formats, but it can be the base for the coding of such a viewer.

 Q3DObserver is licensed under [zlib license](LICENSE.txt).
+OpenGL knowledge is NOT required to use this library.

 ![screenshot of some 3D shapes rendered with Q3DObserver](screenshot.png?raw=true)

 ## Tested build configurations (minimum required versions may be lower)

 * Ubuntu 16.04 with gcc 4.9.
 	* and macOS 10.11 with Xcode 8.2.
 	* and Windows 7 with Visual Studio 2017.
 * CMake 3.4.
 * Qt 5.5.